eriqande/solidmon/README.md

 also provide the number of simulation replicates.
 100000   (1e05) is reasonable.

-R  CMD  BATCH  --vanilla  ‐slave '--args kidfile="demo/kids1.txt" dadfile="demo/dads1.txt"  REPS=1e05   out_file="out/Output_SOLIDMON.txt"' SOLIDMON.R
+R  CMD  BATCH  --vanilla  -slave '--args kidfile="demo/kids1.txt" dadfile="demo/dads1.txt"  REPS=1e05   out_file="out/Output_SOLIDMON.txt"' SOLIDMON.R

 Output from the commands above will end up in the "out" directory.
+For example, the output from solidmon will appear in out/Output_SOLIDMON.txt.